 The most local part of the walk!
 You’ll exit the maze and walk into a local market where they sell fruit, veggies and of course: spices.
 They will try to sell you spices for touristy prices, but else, just soak it in and enjoy the experience.

-Definitely have a quick peek at the fish market.
+Have a quick peek at the fish market.
 Be warned: it SMELLS.
 I don’t know if you will like fish better after your visit, but it is an experience for sure.

 Our guide brought us to a small look-through that shows how different cultures and religions live closely together in Stone Town.
 Aren’t these pictures great?!